-Alfred, Lord Tennyson was born plain Alfred Tennyson in 1809, the fourth son of the Revrend George Clayton Tennyson, rector of Somersby, in Lincolnshire.
-His early childhood was a mixture of easy informality amongst numerous siblings, a rigorous classical education conducted by his father, and an increasing fear of his father’s drunken violence and paranoid resentment at family injustices.
-Tennyson’s fear of inherited madness, what he called “the black blood of the Tennysons”, would be with him for much of his life and would provide a stimulus for one of his most important poems, Maud.
+Alfred, Lord Tennyson was born plain Alfred Tennyson in 1809, the fourth son (a first son died shortly after birth) of the Reverend George Clayton Tennyson, rector of Somersby, in Lincolnshire, and his gentle, easy-going wife Elizabeth (née Fytche).
+His early childhood was a mixture of informality amongst numerous siblings, a rigorous classical education conducted by his father, and an increasing fear of his father’s drunken violence and paranoid resentment at family injustices.
+Tennyson’s two older brothers, Frederick and Charles, also became poets, Charles as a particularly successful sonneteer.
+Some members of the family suffered from mental illness and fear of inherited madness, what Tennyson called “the …

 Shaw, Marion.
 "Alfred, Lord Tennyson".
 The Literary Encyclopedia.
 First published 17 July 2001; last revised 09 April 2018.